Amaha / / / What Is Psychosis? An Introduction to the Psychotic Mood Disorder

 11th Jan 2023

-A psychotic mood disorder is a mental health disorder characterized by a loss of contact with reality.
+A psychotic mood disorder is a mental health disorder characterised by a loss of contact with reality.
 This means that a person with psychosis may see or hear things that aren't there, or may believe things that aren't true.

-This illness can be very distressing and frightening for both the person who is experiencing it and for their loved ones.
+This illness can be very distressing and frightening for both the person who is experiencing it and their loved ones.
 If you are worried that someone you know may be suffering from psychosis, it's important to understand the symptoms and how to get help.

 Also read: What To Expect From a Psychiatric Consultation